xcoder86/discord-statusbotv2/README.md

 The Port used here needs to be the query port.

+## `delserver`
+delserver removes recently added servers from the bots inventory.
+The command is structured like the following:
+`!delserver {tag}`

+See !addserver and !servers command as well.

+This should result in something like:
+`!delserver mygameserver`

 ## `servers`
 This is a simple command which returns a list of servers configured.
 The response just contains the tags of the servers.